merymontgo6/merymontgo6/README.md

 ︵‿︵‿୨♡୧‿︵‿︵︵‿︵‿୨♡୧‿︵‿︵︵‿︵‿

 - 🌱 I’m currently learning C# and MySQL :)
+- January --> css c:
-- Hopefully soon jv c:
+- Hopefully soon jv !

-- 📫 You to reach me throught Discord as merymontgo#6567
+- 📫 You can reach me throught Discord as merymontgo#6567

 - ⚡ Trying to keep consistency and achieve goals! ⚡ "merymontgo is ✨ special ✨"